kirbasin/TeapotGL/README.md

 # TeapotGL

-Classical teapot rendered in OpenGL
+Teapot rendered in OpenGL with "crystal ball" interface and custom GLM::lookAt() implementation.